 Additionally, components to these diets can include bone for calcium and phosphorous.
 A raw diet must be monitored by medical personal and meticulously followed to ensure that everything a feline requires is included in this diet plan.
 Raw foods such as Sushi are eaten by humans, as is Steak Tartare.
 However, this is a world away from raw foods for cats, as cats need organs, bones, and other types of raw that would make a human ill.
 Cats are not vegetarians and are not meant to be!

-Benefits of Raw Food for Cats
+Benefits of a Raw Cat Food Diet

 Due to a raw diet being closest to the diet they would have eaten in the wild, there are many documented benefits of this diet style.
 Stronger immune systems, nicer-looking coats, and even more energy are benefits owners using raw meals documented they have witnessed in their felines.
 This is due to the nutrients packed into these diets, and additional oral health improvements have been noted from eating these styles of meals.